Justin Bijlow: Player profile

-In June 2023, Bijlow said that his former goalkeeping team mates Brad Jones and Kenneth Vermeer helped him the most during his career, especially for high balls, saving one-on-one chances and staying calm.
+In June 2023, Bijlow said that his former goalkeeping teammates Brad Jones and Kenneth Vermeer helped him the most during his career, especially for high balls, saving one-on-one chances and staying calm.
 Bijlow named leading a defense and a team, saving shots on the goal line and distributing with his feet as his qualities.
 Jones called Bijlow "determined" and "willing to learn".

 Personal life

 Bijlow was born on 22 January 1998 at Erasmus MC and grew up in Rotterdam with his father Willem Bijlow, his mother Natascha, his brother Joël Bijlow and his sister Jaimy.
 Bijlow was a season ticket holder of Feyenoord in his youth.
 He lived in Berkel en Rodenrijs.
-He started living together with his girlfriend Dayenne Huipen, who he met on social media, in Rotterdam in March 2021.
+He started living together with his girlfriend Dayenne Huipen, whom he met on social media, in Rotterdam in March 2021.
 Their daughter Dahlia Sofía Bijlow was born on 4 June 2022.
 In June 2023, Bijlow named Iker Casillas as his idol as a kid and Manuel Neuer and André Onana as all-time goalkeepers he wanted to train with.
 He has tattoos of the Rotterdam skyline and the Eredivisie trophy.